 The devoted tifosi descend on the track year after year to support their beloved Ferrari team, giving the weekend a special atmosphere.
 Its late place on the calendar in F1’s formative years means plenty of World Champions have been crowned here – including Giuseppe Farina, the first champion, in 1950.

 Universally loved by drivers and fans alike, it’s no surprise that the track has been ever-present on the calendar, aside from in 1980, when the Italian Grand Prix moved to the Imola circuit while Monza underwent renovation work.
-Despite its history, the future of the event remains uncertain.
-2019 is the final year of the circuit’s current contract.
+A new contract was recently signed that guarantees Monza’s place on the Formula 1 calendar until at least 2024.

 The Autodromo Nazionale Monza is located in the grounds of Monza Park, 16km north of Milan’s city center.

 The closest and most convenient airport for a trip to Monza is Linate (LIN), which is just 8km to the south east of Milan’s city centre.
 Malpensa (MXP), located 40km north west of the city centre, and Bergamo Orio Al Serio (BGY), located 45km to the east of Milan, are other options.